-As we head into the second half of the year and budgets show signs of wearing, it can be easy to fall into the trap of thinking you need to cut back on marketing to reduce costs.
+As we head into the second half of the year and advertising budgets show signs of wearing, it can be easy to fall into the trap of thinking you need to cut back to reduce costs.

 But as seasonal campaigns begin to ramp up and the nation begins to spend, now really isn’t the time to cut corners.

-If you’re stuck between ambitious plans and a lack of cash, don’t worry, we’ve got 3 top tips to help make your marketing budget go further.
+If you’re stuck between ambitious plans and a lack of cash, don’t worry, we’ve got 3 top tips to help make your advertising budget go further.

 Get to know Google AdWords